iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Fixed in 1.4.20
+* Will wait to request status update from Smartthings if a request is waiting.
+In some instances more than one request come around the same time resulting in redundant requests sent to smartthings while others are in progress.

 ## New in 1.4.19
 * Added back support for Window Shades that support the "WindowShadeLevel" capability.